CMPUT412W19Team6/Competition1/README.md

     > note:  you have to press B to stop the robot when `switching betwwen different modes`
     - to start `Evade`  : press A on the controller
     - to start `Persuit`: press X on the contorller

+7. To stop the turtlebot, press B on the controller

 ## Concepts & Code